learningproof/tid-i-d/draft-goldman-tid.md

 1, whichever is greater.

-The effective range of TIDs is limited by the compaction into `int64` form and with 10 bytes of its range being used to encode the nodeId segment; for reasons that will be explained below, it is further limited by one byte to avoid some translation problems with the targeted encodings and type systems, leaving 53 bytes of signed space for a subset of unix microsecond timestamps.
+The effective range of TIDs is limited by the compaction into `int64` form and the 10 bytes used to encode the nodeId segment; for reasons that will be explained below, it is further limited by one byte to avoid some translation problems with the targeted encodings and type systems, leaving 53 bytes of signed space for a subset of unix microsecond timestamps.
 Effectively, this means that the range of microseconds before or after 1970, expressed as a signed integer, is not (-2^63+1) to (2^63-1), but (-2^53+1) to (2^53-1).
 The following tables shows the min, zero, and max values of the integer range of microseconds, expressed in the 11-codepoint `base32tid` encoding.
-The additional 2 codepoints for the nodeId segment, covered below, are omitted for clarity.
+The additional 2 codepoints for the nodeId segment, explained below, are omitted for clarity.

 |tid          |microseconds     |valid?            |ISO timestamp      |
 |---          |---              |---               |---                |